Is there a discount for long term boarding?

 Do cats fight in catteries?

-Cats are very territorial animals and generally they wont like other cats hanging around their home, But despite what some may think, the cattery is neutral territory, meaning most cats will get on just fine in the individual suites social environment.
-We closely monitor all our guests to ensure they are settling in and there are no issues or stress.
+Cats are very territorial animals and generally they wont like other cats hanging around their home, But despite what some may think, the cattery is neutral territory, meaning most cats will get on just fine in the communal room social environment.
+We closely monitor all our guests to ensure they are settling on and there are no issues or stress.

 Should any guest show signs of not settling into the communal area they will be upgraded to an Indoor only private room at no extra cost.
 However, if you wish to upgrade to a Private or Family room, we will have to pass the cost of this upgrade on to you as these are always in demand and frequently booked out.